Lilian-gc/endomondo-user-churn-prediction/README.md

 #### 📝 Diagnostic Analysis of Visual Findings

 ### 1. Confusion Matrix Interpretation (How the Model Decides)
-The confusion matrix evaluates how well our Random Forest champion model handles true boundaries versus misclassifications on the out-of-sample Test Set:
+The confusion matrix evaluates how well our Random Forest champion model handles true boundaries versus misclassifications on the out-of-sample Test Set ($N=159$ total users):
-* **True Negatives (TN) & True Positives (TP):** The model demonstrates high robust coverage on the positive class (Churned), capturing the vast majority of users who are actually on the verge of abandoning the platform.
-This validates our choice to optimize for the **F1-Score**, as it forced the decision trees to prioritize identifying active attrition.
+* **True Positives (89 Users Caught Churning):** The model demonstrates incredibly robust coverage on the active attrition class, successfully catching 89 out of the 98 total actual churners.
+This directly validates our choice to optimize for the **F1-Score**, as it forced the ensemble trees to favor high sensitivity on the critical churn class.
+* **False Negatives (9 Missed Churners):** These represent the most hazardous pipeline errors—athletes who abandon the platform completely unnoticed by the system.
+Our model successfully minimized this quadrant down to just 9 users, giving the company an exceptional 90.8% Recall rate on actual attrition.
-* **False Positives (FP - Wasted Alerts):** A small quadrant of active users are misclassified as "at risk."
-In a live health platform deployment, the cost of a False Positive is minimal—it simply means an active athlete receives an extra motivational push notification or a feature showcase email, which can actually boost engagement rather than harm it.
+* **False Positives (35 Wasted Alerts):** The model misclassified 35 healthy users as "at risk."
+In a live digital health ecosystem, the operational cost of a False Positive is remarkably low.
+It simply means an active user receives an automated motivational push notification or a premium feature promotion—actions that frequently enhance product engagement rather than damage it.
-* **False Negatives (FN - Missed Churners):** These represent the most hazardous platform errors—users who churn completely unnoticed.
-Our Tuned Random Forest successfully minimized this quadrant compared to the linear baselines, shifting the ecosystem from a blind, reactive state to a highly accurate proactive posture.
+* **True Negatives (26 Retained Users Authenticated):** The model correctly identifies 26 consistently stable, active profiles, preserving baseline security on users with deep-rooted athletic momentum.

 ### 2. Feature Importance Interpretation (What Drives Retention?)
 The Random Forest ensemble calculates feature importance by measuring the mean decrease in impurity (Gini importance) whenever a specific metric is chosen to split a node.
 The rankings reveal critical behavioral insights: